HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 .
 This is a story – and an author – not to be missed." —Rainbow

-¶ Honors: Honored in the Rainbow Awards 2014 in three categories: Runner-up, Gay Fantasy.
+¶ Honors: Three honors in the Rainbow Awards 2014: Honorable Mention.
 Finalist.
-Honorable Mention.
+Runner-up, Gay Fantasy.

-Life Prison (original, shorter version from 2002).
+Life Prison.
 In the unmerciful world of Mercy Prison, there is no rule but unending pain.
 For Merrick, the arrival of his new guard provides hope that he may break beyond the boundaries of his life prison.
 But appearances can be deceptive, and Merrick does not yet recognize the danger this guard poses to his future.

 Men and Lads.
 Two guards.
 Two prisoners.
 A multitude of problems.